Building a House in Costa Rica: Methods

 - Including clear, concise with relevant details on construction drawings without stuffing

-- Uniquely diversified portfolio without redundant architectural elements
+- A uniquely diversified portfolio without redundant architectural elements

 - Most importantly ambition with enthusiasm from the second class of employee

-- In addition to have certificates, credits, and accomplishments in other aspects of property development.
+- In addition to having certificates, credits, and accomplishments in other aspects of property development.

 The cohesion of an architect and construction quality:

-Most likely, your architect has no construction experience for building a house.
+Most likely, your architect has no construction experience in Building a House in Costa Rica.
 Similarly, he does not have any hands-on experience.
 Together with precision installations.
 Including concrete mixes with the ability to recognize hydration proxies for concrete.
 As well as other cement products including stucco, and wall plasters, etc.

-In conclusion, how is he qualified in building a house?
-More over how is he to recognize when a contractor is doing a poor installation?
-Furthermore, does he recognize a cold weak weld.
+In conclusion, how is he qualified in Building a House in Costa Rica?
+Moreover, how is he to recognize when a contractor is doing a poor installation?
+Furthermore, does he recognize a cold weak weld?
 Which is compared to an emulsified binding weld?
-More importantly does he recognize stone nest or honeycomb in concrete mixes?
+More importantly, does he recognize stone nests or honeycomb in concrete mixes?

 As a matter of fact, I find it interesting.
 As to how many people put their faith, and life savings.
 Into the hands of an unqualified administrator for building a house in Costa Rica.
 Perhaps they hire a dentist to fix their car.

 In reality it is the engineers that make the drawing functional.
 Firstly, the structural engineer will design beam dimensions.
 As well as column dimensions.
 Including roof materials.
 Which are based on span and weight.
 Furthermore, he will calculate rebar sizes and quantity, and concrete strengths.